micREsoft/SysCaller/README.md

 ## Considerations

-SysCaller is designed for educational and legitimate security purposes.
+SysCaller is intended for educational and legitimate security research.
 When using this library:

 - Ensure proper error handling for all syscalls
 - Be aware that direct syscalls may bypass security mechanisms